aws-samples/dbt-glue/README.md

 - Iceberg : OK
 - Lake Formation Governed Tables : On going

-The simpliest way to work with theses advanced features is to install theses using [Glue connectors](https://docs.aws.amazon.com/glue/latest/ug/connectors-chapter.html).
+NB:

+- For Glue 3: you have to setup a [Glue connectors](https://docs.aws.amazon.com/glue/latest/ug/connectors-chapter.html).

+- For Glue 4: use the `datalake_formats` option in your profile.yml

 When using a connector be sure that your IAM role has these policies:
 ```